ewolff/service-mesh-primer/manuscript/04-Example.md

-While Istio allows retry and timeout configuration only on the level of services, other products like Linkerd 2 allow fine-grained configuration by request path or method.
+While Istio allows retry and timeout configuration only on the level of services, other products like Linkerd 2 allow fine-grained configuration per request path or method.

 The rest of the file is not shown in the listing.
 It adds retries to the Istio Ingress gateway for the order microservice.